-The Company has provided different strategies for four different core businesses as follow:
+The Company has provided different strategies for three different core businesses as follows:

-- Securities Brokerage
+- ✓ Securities Brokerage

-- Investment Management
+- ✓ Investment Management

-- Investment Banking
+- ✓ Investment Banking

-- Investment innovation

-In Our goal to creating wealth for our customers, AEC securities Public Company Limited has concentrated our strategy towards providing an integrated and full service to our customers in a variety of products such as stocks, derivatives, debt instruments, mutual funds, or investment banking services for customers in both the private and public sector.
-To this objective, the Company has employed many qualified and experienced individuals, effort into various systems that related business and strategic partnerships in both domestically and internationally, which is not only limited to our Bangkok office since our Company has planned to offer its service to all regions of Thailand.
+In our goal to creating wealth for our customers, AEC Securities Public Company Limited has concentrated our strategy towards providing an integrated and full service to our customers in a variety of products such as stocks, derivatives, debt instruments, mutual funds, or investment banking services for customers in both the private and public sector.
+To this objective, the Company has employed many qualified and experienced individuals, made business and strategic partnerships domestically and internationally, which is not only limited to our Bangkok office since our Company has planned to offer its services to all regions of Thailand.
 This path to expansion will be spearheaded by our securities brokerage business to key cities in Thailand.
+Furthermore, the Company has planned to expand into the Southeast Asia region, especially within the Association of Southeast Asian Nations (ASEAN), commencing with investment banking services in Laos and Myanmar.